MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/index.md

 ## -description

-This header is used by TraceLogging.
+This header is used by tracelogging.
 For more information, see:

 - [TraceLogging](../_tracelogging/index.md)